 3. Tractor Supply Co.

 - Location: Tractor Supply Co. has stores in all 50 states.
-Find a location.
+Find your nearest Tractor Supply Co.

 - Shipping: Coal is available for in-store pickup only.
 Tractor Supply Co. does not ship coal.

-Blacksmith stores usually have only a few locations, but often ship nationwide.
-They generally only carry bituminous coal best suited for smithing, but not anthracite which is typically used for heating.
+Blacksmith stores usually have only a few locations, but usually ship nationwide for affordable, flat rates.
+They generally only carry bituminous coal best suited for smithing, and not anthracite which is best for heating.